Request A Free Estimate

 Fruitfly3

-How Do I Keep Fruit Flies Out?
+Prevention: How Do I Keep Fruit Flies Out?

-• Clean out your garbage and rinse the bin and boxes
+• Clean out your garbage and rinse the bin and boxes at least weekly.

-• Make sure you don’t leave behind any food residue on dining or food prep surfaces
+• Make sure you don’t leave behind any food residue on dining or food prep surfaces.

-• Clean your pantry and cabinets thoroughly
+• Clean your pantry and cabinets thoroughly.

-• Rinse out or throw out your sponges or other dishwashing equipment
+• Rinse out or throw out your sponges or other dishwashing equipment regularly.

-• Keep an eye out for plumbing leaks (and fix them ASAP)
+• Keep an eye out for plumbing leaks (and fix them ASAP).

 The more you can control moisture and fermentation accumulation, the better.
 Fruit flies are one of the most enduring pests people contend with all year.
 They’ll take whatever you give them, and they’ll thrive on very little.
 If you want to wipe out your fruit flies, you’ll have to give them nothing.